The Cheeky Monkey Media Blog

 I’m so glad you asked.
 There are so many things you can do to optimize your website for mobile.

 I’m going to start with what’s probably the cheapest and easiest: optimizing CTAs.
 Users interacting with your site on mobile or a tablet are dealing with a smaller screen that has more content stuffed into it.

 Consequently, you’ll want to make sure that your CTA buttons are clear and large enough to click on with your thumb.
 As the Hubspot guide to optimizing your emails for mobile states, make your CTAs touch friendly.

 You also want to make sure that you don’t have too many clickable links too close together.
-Thumbs are pretty big, when you compare them to a phone screen, and you don’t want your user to accidentally click on a button they don’t want to click.
-Not only is that annoying, it’s frustrating.
+Thumbs are pretty big when you compare them to a phone screen, and you don’t want your user to accidentally click on a button they don’t want to click.
+Not only is that annoying, but it’s also frustrating.

 Think about Your Navigation

 When we talk about optimizing for mobile, we also need to talk about enhancing navigation on mobile websites.

 In most cases, users come to a mobile website to get the information they need fast, and they’re usually looking for something specific.
 For example, one of the biggest frustrations of mobile users that come to a restaurant’s website is if the phone number and open times aren’t right at the top of the screen.

 So, as the Kissmetrics blog “8 Mobile Optimization Tips to Improve Your Site’s UX” explains, you want to ensure that you “prioritize the content that users need most” and that you: